rheyhannh/iloveimg-nodejs/README.md

 ## 🔮 Whats Next
 Here are some next steps you might find useful:
 - 📖 **Explore the API Documentation** - Check out the official [ILoveAPI](https://www.iloveapi.com/docs/api-reference) or [ILoveIMG](https://www.iloveapi.com/docs/image-guides) documentation to learn more about the available features.
 - 🔧 **Contribute to the Project** – Found a bug or have a feature request?
-Feel free to open an issue or submit a pull request.
+Feel free to open an [issue](https://github.com/rheyhannh/iloveimg-nodejs/issues) or submit a [pull request](https://github.com/rheyhannh/iloveimg-nodejs/pulls).
 - 💬 **Join the Discussion** – Have questions or want to share your experience?
-Start a discussion in this repository.
+Start a [discussion](https://github.com/rheyhannh/iloveimg-nodejs/discussions).
 - 🌟 **Give it a Star** – If this library has been helpful for your project, consider giving it a ⭐ to show your support!

 Happy coding! 🎉